2023

 Dancing with Horses in the Catskills, November 6-7, 2021

+Virtual Physical Listening LABs.
 Physical Listening is a somatic practice that evolved out of the Equus Projects' horsemanship training.
 The physical training forcuses on heightened noticing and developing nuanced movement choices.
 The the investigation of learning styles and equine personalities is re-purposed into task-based choreographic strategies and rich material for improvisational scoring.
-The detailed attending makes for a practice that demands patience.
 The non-verbal communication skills inform dynamic team building, fluid collaboration and effective leadership.
-The virtual Physical Listening LABs offer a three-hour deep dive ino a sinle subject with active participant engagment in movement experiences, journal writing, drawing and doodling and interactive dialogue. https://vimeo.com/629389825
+During Covid, the virtual Physical Listening LABs offered three-hour deep dives ino Physical Listening with active participant engagment in movement experiences, journal writing, drawing and doodling and interactive dialogue. https://vimeo.com/629389825.

 Equus International Film Festival & Horse and Human Conference, Dillon Montana - September 9-12, 2021